stakater/Reloader/README.md

 ## Solution

-Reloader can watch any changes in `ConfigMap` and `Secret` objects and then performs rolling upgrades on their associated `Deployments`, `Deamonsets` and `Statefulsets` and updating these dynamically.
+Reloader can watch any changes in `ConfigMap` and `Secret` objects and update or recreate Pods for their associated `Deployments`, `Deamonsets` and `Statefulsets`.
+In this way Pods can get the latest changes in `ConfigMap` or `Secret` objects.

 **NOTE:** This controller has been inspired from [configmapController](https://github.com/fabric8io/configmapcontroller)